 Updated: Jul 24

 This phrase became synonymous with Chandlers (a chain of home appliance stores) and caused consumers to consider them more honourable than their competitors.
 In truth, it applies to all retailers and is enshrined in consumer law.
 Sadly, Chandlers are no longer in business and many new online retailers seem unaware of this legal obligation.

-Once upon a time, shopping was a face-to-face experience that involved going to a physical store where you could see, feel, inspect and if necessary, try things on before you parted with your money.
-If what you bought was faulty or didn’t live up to expectation, you took it back to where you bought it from.
-Provided you still had the receipt, and your complaint was legitimate you could expect to receive a replacement, a credit or your money back without too much trouble or alternatively, it may have been sent for repair.
-But whatever the outcome, it was the retailer’s responsibility to resolve the complaint with the options detailed and enshrined in legislation called the Trade Practices Act.
+Once upon a time, shopping was a face-to-face experience that involved actually going to a store where you could see, feel, touch and if necessary, try before you buy.
+If what you bought was faulty or didn’t live up to expectation, you simply returned to where you bought it and provided you kept the receipt, and your complaint was legitimate you could expect to receive a replacement, a credit or your money back without too much trouble.
+Alternatively, the faulty item might be sent for repair.
+But whatever the outcome, it was and the retailer’s responsibility to resolve your complaint.

 Unfortunately, most consumers only have a vague understanding of their legal rights; something these operators rely when dealing with product complaints, While the way we shop may have changed, our rights and protections under Australian consumer law have not.
 Rather than resolve complaints, they attempt to remove themselves and refer their customer to the supplier.

 The Trade Practices act applies unilaterally and supersedes any terms and conditions of sale.
 It does not matter if an item was purchased from a physical store or from an online retailer; if the buyer is dissatisfied with the product, then responsibility to assess and resolve the complaint rests with the seller (retailer).
 How the retailer is then compensated by the supplier is for them to negotiate.